rocrisp/kubetruth/readme.md

 oc adm policy add-scc-to-user anyuid -z kubetruth-install
 ````

-Deleting the offending pod and see a new pod  spins up automatically.
+Delete the offending pod and you should see a new pod spins up automatically.

-Examine the pod and it should be running.
+Examine the pod and it should be running now.

-### So now that we have the Operator running, we can use what we already have and build onto it.
+### Now that we have the Operator running, we can use it to build a Helm-based Operator using Operator SDK

 A few things to consider when we build this Operator.